KathleenGlackin/KathleenGlackin/README.md

 ## 🚀 About Me

-I worked at an agency for 6 years and worked with a wide variety of clients, including the National Dog Show, the University of Pennsylvania, and Constellation.
+I worked at an agency for 6 years and with a wide variety of clients, including the National Dog Show, the University of Pennsylvania, and Constellation.
 Currently I work at [PowerSchool](https://www.powerschool.com/) as a senior web developer and when I'm not in front of a computer I can be found building LEGO sets or putting together a jigsaw puzzle.

 ## Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=wordpress,react,js,jquery,php,html,bootstrap,css,sass)](https://skillicons.dev)